mixtile-rockchip/mixtile-talos/README.md

 ```

 At this point, the entire compilation and flashing process is complete.
 The device should boot and run the newly flashed firmware successfully.

+**Note: Some PD adapters may be restarted.
+Adapters with non-PD protocol and 5V/3A support are recommended**